JamesTurnerGit/JamesTurnerGit.github.io/_recipes/Chicken Ramen.md

 tags: nom

 ingredients:
-- 2 chicken breasts (boneless, skin-on)*
+- chicken breasts (boneless, skin-on)*  (skin on is hard to buy normal is fine)
-- kosher salt and freshly-ground black pepper, to season
+- kosher salt and freshly-ground black pepper, to season (normal salt is fine)
-- 1 tbsp unsalted butter
+- 1 tbsp unsalted butter (unsalted is a waste of time to full salt butter)
 - 2 tsp sesame or vegetable oil
-- 2 tsp fresh ginger, minced
+- 2 tsp fresh ginger, minced (like a thumb size piece)
-- 3 tsp fresh garlic, minced
+- 3 tsp fresh garlic, minced  (4cloves??)
-- 3 tbsp low-sodium soy sauce
+- 3 tbsp low-sodium soy sauce (regular sodium you can take it)
-- 2 tbsp mirin
+- 2 tbsp mirin (white wine vinegar or dry sherry will do if no Mirin)
-- 4 cups rich chicken stock
+- 4 cups rich chicken stock (1litre)
-- 1 oz dried shitake mushrooms (or 1/2 cup fresh)
+- 1 oz dried shitake mushrooms (or 1/2 cup fresh) (1oz is 30g ish don't let this limit you, any mushroom will do but try go meaty mushroom)
 - 1–2 tsp sea salt, to taste
 - 2 large eggs
-- 1/2 cup scallions, sliced
+- 1/2 cup scallions, sliced (spring onions it means spring onions about 2)
-- 2 (3 oz) packs dried ramen noodles
+- 2 (3 oz) packs dried ramen noodles (any old noodles)

 directions:
 - Preheat the oven to 375 degrees.